ansgarj/rd-tomo/Docs/HELPFILE.md

 ## `mocoref`
 Running `tomosar mocoref` on a data file (CSV, JSON or LLH) generates a `mocoref.moco` file.
 For a CSV file it defaults to the first line, but this can be changed with `--line`, and reads columns with names matching the names specified in the settings.
 A JSON file is assumed to contain a dict with the keys specified in the settings.
 A LLH log is assumed to have no header and to have columns matching the LLH log from the Emlid Reach RS3.

+## `extract-reach`
+Running `tomosar extract-reach` extracts a Reach ZIP archive to produce:
+- A RINEX OBS file for a single site,
+- A mocoref.moco for the OBS file, and
+- A RINEX NAV file (optional).

+Optionally takes a RINEX OBS file as input to extract from the archive the OBS file which has the greatest overlap with the input RINEX file.
+Otherwise extracts the longest segment.

 ## `load`
 Running `tomosar load` loads a single _Tomogram Directory_ or multiple _Tomogram Directories_ into a `TomoScenes` object, and then opens an interactive Python console with the `TomoScenes` object stored under `tomos`.
 It can be used as an entry point instead of having to manually import and run inside Python where path auto-completion may not work.
 Running `tomosar load --info` instead extracts and prints basic information without requiring the entire directory structure to be loaded, and then exits.